 StudentAid BC assists eligible BC residents with the cost of their post-secondary education through loans and grants.
 It is a partnership between the provincial and federal governments.

 As a full-time post-secondary student, you have the primary responsibility of paying for your education.
 Most students meet their costs through employment income, savings, assets, support from family, scholarships, bursaries and/or awards.
 However, if this is not enough, StudentAid BC may be able to supplement (not replace) your own financial resources to help you reach your educational goals.

-How do I maintain interest-free status?
+How do I maintain in-study, interest-free status?